IIIT-Sricity-FSD-2024-2028/34_TeamLogistics/DomainExpertInteraction.md

 - System validates order information and SLA
 - Delivery order is added to the pending queue
 - Fleet Manager reviews incoming delivery requests
-- Order is approved and moved to dispatch planning
+- Order is automatically approved and moved to dispatch planning

 **Outcome / End Condition:**
 The delivery order is ready for assignment to a driver and vehicle.